Sammy enjoys driving in Islamabad

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: Peshawar Zalmi captain Darren Sammy, having enjoyed various kinds of Pakistani food, is now trying his hands at driving.
-Peshawar Zalmi shared a video on Sunday of Sammy driving on the streets of Islamabad.
+LAHORE: Peshawar Zalmi captain Darren Sammy having various Pakistani cuisines has now trying his hands behind the wheels.

+Peshawar Zalmi shared its captain video driving on the streets of Islamabad.
+From dining out to visiting the tomb of Quaid-i-Azam and of course becoming an honorary citizen of Pakistan, Sammy has been doing it all.

-After Zalmi’s match against Islamabad United was abandoned due to rain in the capital on Saturday, the Windies batsman decided to take a cruise around the city alongside franchise owner Javed Afridi.
-In the video shared on social media, the 36-year-old can also be heard singing “Dil Dil Pakistan”.
+After Zalmi’s match against Islamabad United was abandoned due to rain in the capital, the Windies batsman decided to take a cruise around the city alongside franchise owner Javed Afridi.

+Sammy is one of the most popular foreign players playing the PSL.During his visit to the country last year, Sammy paid a visit to the Quaid's Mausoleum alongside the team owner.Garbed in a traditional shalwar kameez, Sammy entered Quaid-e-Azam Mohammad Ali Jinnah's last resting place holding a flag of Pakistan and paid a tribute to the nation's founder.

-LAHORE: Peshawar Zalmi captain Darren Sammy, having enjoyed various kinds of Pakistani food, is now trying his hands at driving.
-Peshawar Zalmi shared a video on Sunday of Sammy driving on the streets of Islamabad.
+LAHORE: Peshawar Zalmi captain Darren Sammy having various Pakistani cuisines has now trying his hands behind the wheels.

+Peshawar Zalmi shared its captain video driving on the streets of Islamabad.
+From dining out to visiting the tomb of Quaid-i-Azam and of course becoming an honorary citizen of Pakistan, Sammy has been doing it all.

-After Zalmi’s match against Islamabad United was abandoned due to rain in the capital on Saturday, the Windies batsman decided to take a cruise around the city alongside franchise owner Javed Afridi.
-In the video shared on social media, the 36-year-old can also be heard singing “Dil Dil Pakistan”.
+After Zalmi’s match against Islamabad United was abandoned due to rain in the capital, the Windies batsman decided to take a cruise around the city alongside franchise owner Javed Afridi.

+Sammy is one of the most popular foreign players playing the PSL.During his visit to the country last year, Sammy paid a visit to the Quaid's Mausoleum alongside the team owner.Garbed in a traditional shalwar kameez, Sammy entered Quaid-e-Azam Mohammad Ali Jinnah's last resting place holding a flag of Pakistan and paid a tribute to the nation's founder.